takent-labs/technical-documentation/README.md

 By separating the logic into `commonMain`, I have achieved a software design where 80% of the code is reusable.
 This is not just an improvement over outdated resources, but a commitment to **sustainable programming**: less code to maintain means fewer errors and a much longer project lifespan.

+> [!TIP]
+> By keeping all shared logic in `commonMain`, a future iOS build requires zero rework of the network, auth, or data layers — only the platform-specific UI needs to be added.

 ## Desktop application

 For the desktop frontend, my goal has been to build a **User Experience** that feels native, secure, and visually consistent with the web platform.
 I have opted for **WinUI 3 (Windows App SDK)** as the base framework, not only for its deep integration with the Windows 11 design language and modern rendering pipeline, but for its ability to deliver **truly native performance** without the overhead of a web-based shell.
 This allows the application to feel like a first-class Windows citizen while sharing the same brand identity as the web frontend.